top of page

 The night of Lag Ba'Omer, The Boyaner Hassidic Rabbi lights the first flame of the festivities and the thousands who have come to Meron continue to sing and dance through the night.
 Praising Rashbi, expressing the joy of being a Jew, calling on G-d to deliver his people from danger, and describing their confidence that He purifies them from transgressions.

-This year at least over 500,000 are expected to reach the Galilee town!
+Normally at least over 500,000 are expected to reach the Galilee town!

 Preparations are taking place elsewhere in the country as well.
 Children across Israel are gathering wood for the traditional Lag B'Omer bonfires.